-These cauliflowers have a mouthwatering, sticky exterior!
+These cauliflowers have an absolutely mouthwatering, sticky exterior!
 This sauce’s main ingredient is gochujang, or Korean Chili Paste.
 I use one by the brand Chung Jung One which is labeled as vegan, which is amazing.

 It’s a thick, sweet, spicy, tangy paste with an irreplaceable flavor.
 I picked up a bottle of gochujang from my local big-box grocery store.
 It was really easy to find but if you’re not able to find it at your local grocery, be sure to check any local Asian markets.
 If you’ve never tried gochujang, I highly highly recommend doing so.